Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/_index.md

 ### Lookup  (backlog)
 This is a task in a process where user/system can lookup external data with help of inputs from UI or API.

+## State change
+The application is responsible to make sure that

 ## Example process